dileep-lingamallu/Webex_Github-Chatbot/README.md

 ## Logging and Error Handling

-- All logs are written to the `webex_bot.log` file.
+- All logs are written to the `bot.log` file.
 This includes successful operations and error messages.
 - The script is built with error handling to deal with API errors and network issues.

 ## Customization